coleifer/huey/docs/api.rst

         The ``periodic_task()`` decorator marks a function for automatic execution by the consumer *at a specific interval*, like ``cron``.

-        The ``validate_datetime`` parameter is a function which accepts a ``datetime`` object and returns a boolean value whether or not the decorated function should execute at that time or not.
-The consumer will send a datetime to the function once per minute, giving it the same granularity as the ``cron``.

-        For simplicity, there is a special function :py:func:`crontab`, which can be used to quickly specify intervals at which a function should execute.
-It is described below.
+        The ``validate_datetime`` parameter is typically the :py:func:`crontab` helper (described below).
+The consumer checks once per minute whether the function should run.

-        Here is an example of how you might use the ``periodic_task`` decorator and the :py:func:`crontab`` helper.
-The following task will be executed every three hours, on the hour:
+        Example — execute every three hours, on the hour:

         .. code-block:: python

-            from huey import crontab
-            from huey import RedisHuey

-            huey = RedisHuey()

             @huey.periodic_task(crontab(minute='0', hour='*/3'))
             def update_feeds():